MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-08-09-share-mobile-apps-with-watson-contenthub-an-appcenter-demo.md

 tags:
 - MobileFirst_Foundation
 - Watson
-- Watson Content Hub
+- Watson_Content_Hub
-- App Store
+- App_Store
-- Application Center
+- Application_Center
 author:
   name: Vinod Appajanna
 additional_authors:
  - Matthias Falkenberg

 ---
 ## Overview
-IBM Watson Content Hub comes with a rich set of powerful public APIs for both authoring and delivering assets and content.
-Here I am showcasing how one can use the Content Hub for distributing the apps (like an App Center or App Store).
-The demo application combines several of Content Hub APIs to allow users to upload and share mobile apps (.apk/.ipa) for installation on devices.
-The following overview explains you how the Sample leverages Watson Content Hub APIs and where you can find the corresponding API documentation.
+IBM Watson Content Hub offers a rich set of powerful public APIs for the authoring and delivering of assets and content.
+In this post, we shall showcase how you can use the Content Hub for distributing the apps (like an App Center or App Store).
+The demo application combines several of the Content Hub APIs to allow users to upload and share mobile apps (.apk/.ipa) for installation on devices.
+The following sections explain how the sample leverages Watson Content Hub APIs and also gives information on where you can find the corresponding API documentation.

 ## Login service